 Why are IT Architect contractors in demand?

-A few years ago “architect” was not usually a term used to describe someone who works in IT, but with technology evolving at a rapid rate the term “IT architect” is used to describe someone who can navigate the complexities of modern IT systems and provide solutions to any obstacles encountered on the way.
+“Architect” was not typically a term used to describe someone working in IT.
+With technology evolving at a rapid rate, the term “IT architect” has become commonplace when describing someone who can navigate the complexities of modern IT systems and provide solutions to any obstacles encountered on the way.

-IT architects make it their priority to understand how complex IT systems work and the functionality of the individual components.
-With businesses becoming increasingly reliant on digital platforms and systems, IT architects identify potential problems and find ways to reduce the severity of any possible risks.
+IT architects make it their priority to understand how complex IT systems work, along with the functionality of the individual components.
+With businesses becoming increasingly reliant on digital platforms and systems, IT architects identify potential problems and find ways to reduce the severity of possible risks.

 High rates of pay, flexible working hours and no office politics are some of the reasons why IT architects prefer working on a contract basis as opposed to in a permanent role.
-In fact, in our latest contractor attitude survey, 80% of our contractor clients who work in the IT industry stated they enjoy contracting to the extent that they don’t miss the benefits of being an employee.
+80% of our contractor clients who work in the IT industry say they enjoy contracting to the extent that they don’t miss the benefits of being an employee.

 Some other benefits of working as a contractor include: